Danny02/WanderrouteJS/README.md

 WanderrouteJS
 =============

-to build the WebTerrainProject you first need to build the Util lib from: https://github.com/Danny02/DarwinsBox/tree/master/Util
+to build the WebTerrainGeneration project you first need to build the Util lib from: https://github.com/Danny02/DarwinsBox/tree/master/Util